EXPLAINER: Should red-flag law have stopped parade shooting?

 Illinois gun laws are generally praised by gun-control advocates as tougher than in most states.
 But they did not stop Robert E. Crimo III from carrying out the attack in the Chicago suburb of Highland Park.

-One focus is on the state’s so-called red-flag law, which is intended to temporarily take away guns from people with potentially violent behavior.
+One focus is on the state’s so-called red-flag law, which enables parents, roommates and police to ask courts to seize guns from people who show signs they could turn violent.
 Nineteen states and the District of Columbia have such laws.

 Here’s a look at Illinois’ red-flag and gun-licensing laws, and whether they could have been applied to Crimo: